-Ⅰndian Gooseberry or Amla is a fruit-bearing and medicinal tree originating in India and Southeast Asia, its natural range extending across much of the Indian subcontinent, from the foothills of the Himalayas to Sri Lanka and from Bangladesh, east to Myanmar (Burma), Thailand, Malaysia, Vietnam and southern China.
+Ⅰndian gooseberry or Amla is a fruit-bearing and medicinal tree originating in India and Southeast Asia.
+Its natural range extends across much of the Indian subcontinent, from the foothills of the Himalayas to Sri Lanka and from Bangladesh, east to Myanmar (Burma), Thailand, Malaysia, Vietnam and southern China.

-It is a fast-growing tree and may reach heights of up to 30 m (98 ft), though is more typically 10 to 15 m (32 to 50 ft) tall with a slender, often crooked trunk, fluted at the base and supporting a wide-spreading crown.
+It is a fast-growing tree and may reach up to 30 m (98 ft), though it is typically 10 to 15 m (32 to 50 ft) tall with a slender, often crooked trunk, fluted at the base supporting a wide-spreading crown.
 The bark is grey-brown and flaking off in thin pieces, revealing yellow underbark, giving the trunk a mottled appearance.

-Leaves feathery and finely textured, made up of small dull green elliptical leaves up to 2 cm (0.8 in) long, arranged opposite each other, in rows along thin branchlets.
-They fall off the tree in the dry season to conserve water, leaving the branches bare and exposed until the rainy season.
-The new leaves emerge soft and pinkish then harden and become green.
+Leaves are feathery and finely textured, consisting of small dull green elliptical leaves up to 2 cm (0.8 in) long, arranged opposite, in rows along thin branchlets.
+In the dry season, they fall off the tree to conserve water, leaving the branches bare and exposed until the rainy season.
+The new leaves emerge soft and pinkish, then harden and become green.

 The flowers are tiny and insignificant, greenish or pink and borne either female or male along the branchlets.
-They come into bloom in spring, induced by increasing day-length, around the same as the new leaves start to emerge.
+They bloom in spring, induced by increasing day-length, around the same time the new leaves emerge.
 The small round fruit that follows are 2 to 3 cm (0.8 to 1.2 in) in diameter, with thin, pale green skin and crisp, very sour pulp surrounding a hard nut.
 They ripen to yellow-green about six to nine months after fruit-set, usually from autumn to winter.

-The fruit are very sour, even when ripe, and astringent.
+Even when ripe, the fruit are sour and astringent.
 They are rarely eaten fresh out-of-hand and are instead traditionally made into preserves, including pickles and relishes or are dried and candied and eaten as a sweet.
-The pulp is high in vitamin C, reportedly containing about 700 mg per 100 grams of fruit, and is also rich in antioxidants.
-Nowadays, it is puréed and dried into a powder marketed as a health food or superfood.
+The pulp is high in vitamin C, reportedly containing about 700 mg per 100 grams of fruit, and rich in antioxidants.
+Nowadays, it is pureed and dried into a powder marketed as a health food or superfood.

 The wood is reddish, heavy, averaging about 750 kgs per cubic meter (47 lbs per cubic ft), has good natural resistance to rot and decay and is durable under water.
 However, the logs are mostly poorly formed or small in diameter, which makes sawing them into lumber impractical.
-When available, the wood is used mainly for firewood or for making charcoal.
+When available, it is mainly used for firewood or for making charcoal.

-The flowers are observed being actively worked by honeybees but information on its value as a bee-forage and honey tree is limited.
+The flowers are observed being actively worked by honeybees.
+Still, information on its value as a bee-forage and honey tree is limited.

-The fruit pulp is used extensively in traditional Indian or Ayurveda medicine in treatments for various liver and cardiovascular ailments.
-'Triphala', an Ayurveda drug used in the treatment of enlarged liver, ascites, biliousness, chronic dysentery, dyspepsia, constipation and headache, consists of equal parts of the dried powdered fruit of Amla, Myrobalan (Terminalia bellirica) and Black myrobalan (Terminalia chebula).
+The fruit pulp is used extensively in traditional Indian or Ayurveda medicine to treat various liver and cardiovascular ailments.
+'Triphala', an Ayurveda drug used to treat enlarged liver, ascites, biliousness, chronic dysentery, dyspepsia, constipation and headache, consists of equal parts of dried, powdered Amla, Myrobalan (Terminalia bellirica) and Black myrobalan (Terminalia chebula) fruit.

 In vitro studies using ethanol extracts of the pulp have shown a strong cardioprotective effect against doxorubicin-induced cardiotoxicity.
-'Doxorubicin' is an important and effective anticancer drug widely used for the treatment of various cancer types but its use is limited by dose-dependent cardiotoxicity.
+'Doxorubicin' is an important and effective anticancer drug widely used to treat various cancer types.
+Still, its use is limited by dose-dependent cardiotoxicity.

 Performs best on free-draining clay, loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5.0 to 8.5, and on sites with full to partial sun exposure.
 Established trees have good tolerance to drought and alkaline or limestone soils.